muenchhausen/tomcat-consul/README.md

 Here we use [Apache httpd](http://httpd.apache.org/) as a reverse proxy for load balancing.
 Why?
 It is since 1996 the most popular WebServer and it works fine :)

 ## what is this sample doing?
 Apache Tomcat uses config files e.g. ```tomcat-users.xml``` to define access rights to the manager webapp or ```server.xml``` to define connectors.
-Here the admin credentials shall be configured centrally, so we can change them within consul.
+Some parameters shall be configured centrally, so we can change them within consul.
+Next you find all available settings.

 ## Consul Key-Value